 On April 7th 25042 & 25224 had railtour duty, working the "Knotty Northern Circular" between Stafford & Leeds and return.

 25224 was stabled at Saltley on May 19th.
 On May 25th (or 26th) 25042 & 25224 worked the 10.10 Euston - Aberystwyth forward from Birmingham New Street to Wolverhampton.
 A thrash down the WCML, again with 25042, took a charter train from Wolverhampton to Mitre Bridge Junction (destination Folkestone Harbour) on May 26th.
 On the last day of May (31st) 25224 filled in on the late evening 22.20 Birmingham New Street - Leicester.

 25224's solitary trip over the Cambrian during 1984 occurred on July 7th, again attached to 25042.
 They worked the 07.35 Euston - Aberystwth forward from Wolverhampton, bringing back the 14.00 to Shrewsbury, which was extended to Birmingham, though the Class 25s came off at Wolverhampton.
 On July 16th 25224 was stabled at Nottingham Carriage sidings.
 Scottish adventures took place on July 23rd/24th with 25224 taking over the 20.50 Carlisle - Perth at Mossend Yard.
 Perth turned the locomotive out for the 24th's 01.05 Perth - Aberdeen.
 After fuelling here it was sent out on the 04.49 to Elgin & Inverness, where its passenger wanderings came to an end.

 25182 & 25224 were noted passing Abergele with ballast empties for Penmaenmawr on August 31st.

 25224 was stabled at Warrington Arpley on September 2nd.
 25224 was southbound at Nuneaton with a freight train on September 12th.
-25224 was noted at Nuneaton on September 21st with a parcels (?) train headed for the Hinckly line.
+25224 was noted at Nuneaton on September 21st with a parcels (?) train headed for the Hinckley line.
 On September 26th 25224 was in charge of a Manchester - Leeds newspapers train.

 25224 was noted at Winwick on October 26th with a short engineers train (two vehicles and a brake van).